vaikunthsd/API-coding-challenge/README.md

 ## Requirements:

-Provide all Python source code to perform the requested actions and answer any questions as follows:
 * Use Python 3.8 as base version
 * Create a class for all API interactions with methods for all interactions with the API
 * Use pythonic practices as much as possible, including formatting matching PEP-8